-Vaccine efficacy and vaccine effectiveness both represent the percentage of reduction in disease among people who are vaccinated.
+In this context, vaccine efficacy and vaccine effectiveness both represent the percentage of reduction in symptomatic infection among people who are vaccinated.
 Vaccine efficacy is defined as how well a vaccine performs under the most ideal conditions, including randomized controlled trials (RCTs), which are considered the gold standard of clinical trials.
 In RCTs, there are certain controls in place to ensure these ideal conditions, such as enrollment of healthy participants and proper vaccine storage and distribution.

 Vaccine effectiveness refers to how well a vaccine performs under “real-world” conditions, or less than perfectly controlled circumstances.
 The Center for Disease Control and Prevention (CDC) provides seasonal flu vaccine effectiveness studies which assess the flu vaccine as a public health intervention.
 The CDC also plans to track the effectiveness of a COVID-19 vaccine under real-world conditions.